jeffmaynes/jeffmaynes.github.io/_pages/reasoning.md

 Homework assignments are designed to prepare you for class, and so all homeworks need to be ready for that class session.
 No late homework will be accepted for credit, but I will still help if you have questions about a late homework problem.

 The journal entries can be a bit more flexible.
 If you need an extra day or two to finish a journal entry, just ask me ahead of time.
 I will only say no if requests for extensions are becoming a habit.

+Exams can only be rescheduled under the most pressing of circumstances.
+Please look ahead as soon as the semester starts for any potential conflicts and come talk to me immediately if you expect any.
+Our final exam block is **Monday, December 14th, from 1:30-4:30**.
+Please make sure that you will be able to attend!

 **Academic Honesty and AI Use**